Abortion in the U.S.

 time to return the abortion issue to the states.
 It is time for Ohio to set its

 introduced a bill to:

 "... prohibit the use of public funds or facilities for

 nontherapeutic abortions, proscribe public employees acting in the scope of

 their employment from performing or inducing a nontherapeutic abortion, and...

 declare that it is the public policy of the state to prefer childbirth over

 abortion to the extent that is constitutionally permissible."
-They define a

 "Nontherapeutic abortion" as any "abortion that is performed or